maerty1/webcdr/README.md

-# This fork is for use with FreePBX (Tested on the freepbx Distro)
+# This fork is for use with FreePBX

 # CDR web interface for Asterisk